hashicorp/terraform-provider-azurerm/website/docs/r/cost_management_scheduled_action.html.markdown

 * `frequency` - (Required) Frequency of the schedule.
 Possible values are `Daily`, `Monthly` and `Weekly`.
 Value `Monthly` requires either `weeks_of_month` and `days_of_week` or `day_of_month` to be specified.
 Value `Weekly` requires `days_of_week` to be specified.

-* `name` - (Required) The name which should be used for this Azure Cost Management Scheduled Action for a Subscription.
-Changing this forces a new Azure Cost Management Scheduled Action for a Subscription to be created.
+* `name` - (Required) The name which should be used for this Azure Cost Management Scheduled Action.
+Changing this forces a new Azure Cost Management Scheduled Action to be created.

 * `start_date` - (Required) The start date and time of the Scheduled Action (UTC).

-* `subscription_id` - (Required) The ID of the Subscription this Scheduled Action is scoped to.
-Changing this forces a new Azure Cost Management Scheduled Action for a Subscription to be created.

-* `view_name` - (Required) The name of the Cost Management View that is used by the Scheduled Action.
+* `view_id` - (Required) The ID of the Cost Management View that is used by the Scheduled Action.

 ---